-The bridges on roads in this master plan are varied and offer interesting character and historic value, while still providing the functionality for vehicles.
-Many of the bridges on rustic roads have been identified as significant features.
+The bridges on roads in this master plan are varied and offer interesting character and historic value while still providing functionality for vehicles.
 Generally, the design is far more attractive and more appropriate to the type of road than new construction would be.
 Bridge designs that are aesthetically acceptable are needed along rustic roads.